 The American Language Journal features research related to language structure, use and education in North, Central, and South America.
 As such, articles will be accepted in a number of languages, including (although certainly not limited to) English, Spanish, Navajo, and Mayangna, provided a translated copy (in English) may also be included alongside the original.

 The Year of Indigenous Languages is upon us.
-Let’s reflect collectively on how the issues such as identity, language strategy, and linguistic change impact indigenous communities around the word and resolve to support grassroots language programs, breakdown harmful language policies that have negatively impacted indigenous communities, and lend our services however we can to strengthen the global awakening of indigenous languages.
+Let’s reflect collectively on how the issues such as identity, language strategy, and linguistic change impact indigenous communities around the world and resolve to support grassroots language programs, breakdown harmful language policies that have negatively impacted indigenous communities, and lend our services however we can to strengthen the global awakening of indigenous languages.

 Our goal is to promote current research throughout the world.
 We believe in producing strong research that can be accessible to all.
 We believe the new information and knowledge that results from research should not be exclusively accessible to speakers of only a select few languages, as such, we have published in and about many languages.